Find the best ways to experience fall in Colorado Springs and the Pikes Peak Region

-AUTUMN YOUR WAY - CHOOSE YOUR OWN FALL ADVENTURE
+AUTUMN YOUR WAY – CHOOSE YOUR OWN COLORADO SPRINGS FALL ADVENTURE

 CHOOSE YOUR AUTUMN ADVENTURE BELOW:

-Pikes Peak Highway - Take the trip up Pikes Peak Highway for cool mountain air and breathtaking golden hues.
-The drive is enjoyable and the colors make it truly phenomenal.
+Pikes Peak Highway – Take the trip up Pikes Peak Highway for cool mountain air and breathtaking views.
 Just wait until you get a chance to stand at the summit of Pikes Peak – America's Mountain and overlook the city.

-Highway 67 Through Cripple Creek - Seventy-one miles of winding roads travel through various sections of southern Colorado to the historic mining town of Cripple Creek.
+Highway 67 Through Cripple Creek – Seventy-one miles of winding roads travel through various sections of southern Colorado to the historic mining town of Cripple Creek.
 Once there, a visit is warranted to the Cripple Creek Heritage Center where the window views are spectacular.
-Continue to the Mollie Kathleen Gold Mine surrounded by shades of orange and yellow.
 Head further down Highway 67 after leaving Cripple Creek and experience part of the Gold Belt Scenic Byway.

 Rampart Range – Grab a photo looking through the aspen-lined road of Rampart Range to Pikes Peak.
 This is an inspiring photo anytime, but at its height during the fall months of late September and early October, it’s unrivaled.
 Pull up and park at the nearby Stanley and Rampart reservoirs for a water-reflected image.

-Segway Tours – See the changing leaves on two wheels.
-Adventures Out West offers guided Segway tours through Garden of the Gods Park where you can see the towering red rock formations amongst the gold and orange hues.
-Cheyenne Cañon Segways will take you into the densely-wooded North Cheyenne Cañon where you’ll be immersed in the changing aspen groves.
+Segway Tours – Adventures Out West offers guided Segway tours through Garden of the Gods Park where you can cruise amongst the towering red rock formations while learning fascinating geological and historical facts about the park.
+Cheyenne Cañon Segways will take you into the densely-wooded North Cheyenne Cañon where you’ll be immersed in the ever-changing aspen groves.